 Dr. Ali Fathollah-Nejad (PhD SOAS) is a political scientist based in Doha and Berlin, with a focus on Iran, West Asia and North Africa, the post-unipolar world order as well as right-wing populism in the West.
-Currently, he works as a Visiting Fellow at the Brookings Doha Center and a part-time Associate Professor at Qatar University’s Gulf Studies Center.
-Also, he is an Associate with the Harvard Kennedy School’s Iran Project and an Associate Fellow with the Middle East and North Africa Program of the German Council on Foreign Relations (DGAP) – acting as the latter’s in-house Iran expert.
-Currently, he is also an Affiliated Researcher with the Center for Middle Eastern and North African Politics at Freie Universität (FU) Berlin and a Research Associate at the Centre d’Études de la Coopération Internationale et du Développement (CECID) at Université libre de Bruxelles (ULB).
+Currently, he works as a Visiting Fellow at the Brookings Doha Center and a part-time Assistant Professor at Qatar University’s Gulf Studies Center.
+Previously, he was a post-doctoral Associate with the Harvard Kennedy School’s Iran Project and an Associate Fellow with the Middle East and North Africa Program of the German Council on Foreign Relations (DGAP) – acting as the latter’s in-house Iran expert.
+Currently, he is also an Affiliated Researcher with Freie Universität (FU) Berlin’s Center for Middle Eastern and North African Politics and a Research Associate at the Centre d’Études de la Coopération Internationale et du Développement (CECID) at Université libre de Bruxelles (ULB).

 [en] Overview of publications in English, German and French – with translations into a dozen languages.